gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     Represents a configuration set for an ALSA card.
 Contains a list of mappings.

-    Every mapping defines a pair of playback and capture ALSA devices that are available when this profile is active, and the configuration sets available for each device.
+    Every mapping defines a playback or capture ALSA device that is available when this profile is active, and the configuration sets available for each device.

     Physically it is a `[Profile]` section in the profile file.

 * **mapping**

-    Represents a pair of playback and capture ALSA devices.
+    Represents a playback or capture ALSA device.
 Contains:

-    * **device mask(s)**
+    * **device strings**

-        Device masks are used to match a concrete pair of playback and capture ALSA devices belonging to the ALSA card.
-First matched devices are used.
+        Device string is a pattern used to match an concrete ALSA device belonging to the ALSA card.
+First matched device is used.

     * **channel map**